MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPSecureStoreServiceApplication.md

 Specifies that the service application restricts data by subscription ID.
 This property cannot be changed after the service application is created.

+This property has no effect on SharePoint Server 2019.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)